435-652-7500 | www.dixie.edu

 435-879-4273 | 225 South 700 East

-The Center for Media Innovation (CMI) is the broadcast center at Dixie State College.
+The Center for Media Innovation (CMI) is the broadcast center at Dixie State University.
 It is the professional teaching center for students enrolled in the DSC mass and human communication degree program.
 CMI divisions of Media include radio, TV, newspaper, online/social networking, film production and broadcast news.
 Students have the opportunity to participate in these mediums during their collegiate career and in doing so will graduate with an education that includes a résumé.
 CMI is lead by Phil Tuckett and a team of business professionals.

 435-652-7730 | 46 South 1000 East, St. George